Turn Your Garden into A Winter Wonderland This Christmas

 A stylish and modern way to get you garden furniture looking nice and cozy is to cover them with a faux fur blanket just before your guests come over for holiday festivities.
 They’ll add a warm, winter look to your garden and they’re something that you can use throughout the rest of the year once the Christmas period is over.

 Blankets and heaters are great, but they won’t protect you and your guests from the snow!
 Gazebos not only provide excellent shelter throughout the Winter, they can also be a nice decorative feature in your garden.
-They’re great for hanging up garlands and baubles.
+They’re great for hanging up garlands, lights and baubles.

 Tinsel has always been the decoration of choice for fences.
 It looks great, it’s cheap and its quick and easy to put up.
 However, if you were looking to try something more original for your fences then here are a couple of ideas;